Dr. Parchi of the University of Bologna has no relevant financial relationships to disclose.)

 Historical note and terminology

 Fatal familial insomnia is an autosomal dominant neurodegenerative disease that was originally described in 1986.
 It is clinically characterized by progressive impairment of the ability to sleep, dysautonomia, and motor signs, whereas its pathological hallmark is the preferential thalamic and olivary degeneration, which invariably involves the anteroventral and mediodorsal thalamic nuclei (Lugaresi et al 1986).
 In 1992 fatal familial insomnia was proven to be a prion disease linked to a mutation at codon 178 of the prion protein gene (Medori et al 1992).
 The same 178 mutation is also linked to a familial prion disease with a phenotype similar to that of Creutzfeldt-Jakob disease (CJD178).
-The common methionine/valine polymorphism at codon 129 of PRNP determines the phenotypes associated with the 2 diseases.
+The common methionine/valine polymorphism at codon 129 of PRNP determines the phenotypes associated with the two diseases.
 Indeed, although fatal familial insomnia is invariably linked to the presence of the methionine codon at position 129 of the mutant allele, CJD178 is linked to the presence of the valine codon at that position (Goldfarb et al 1992).
 Fatal familial insomnia is characterized by slightly different clinical and pathological features also according to the codon 129 genotype in the normal wild-type allele that determines whether patients are methionine homozygous or methionine and valine heterozygous (Gambetti et al 1995; Montagna et al 1998).
 Fatal familial insomnia and CJD178 also differ in the size and shape of the PRNP (PrPSc) (Monari et al 1994).
 First recognized in an Italian family, fatal familial insomnia has been shown to have a worldwide distribution (Padovani et al 1998; Harder et al 1999; Tabernero et al 2000; Spacey et al 2004; Baldin et al 2009; Shi et al 2010; Jansen et al 2011; Pedroso et al 2013).
 Two distinct haplotypes have been shown to be potentially associated with the D178N mutation in European families, suggesting the occurrence of at least 2 independent D178N-129M mutational events in Europe, preserved and transmitted from one generation to the next until now (Rodriguez-Martinez et al 2008).
-The sporadic form of fatal familial insomnia, or sporadic fatal insomnia, also has been described (Mastrianni et al 1999; Parchi et al 1999; Scaravilli et al 2000).
+The sporadic form of fatal familial insomnia, or sporadic fatal insomnia, also has been described (Mastrianni et al 1999; Parchi et al 1999; Scaravilli et al 2000; Abu-Rumeileh et al 2018).
 Remarkably, sporadic fatal insomnia has also been reported in a fatal familial insomnia pedigree, a rather unlikely occurrence and one that highlights the questions still existent about the pathophysiology of the prion diseases (Capellari et al 2008).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.